nerc-project/nerc-docs/docs/get-started/create-a-user-portal-account.md

-Any faculty, staff, student, and external collaborator must request a user account through the [MGHPCC Shared Services (MGHPCC-SS) Account Portal](https://regapp.mss.mghpcc.org/) also know as **"RegApp"**.
+Any faculty, staff, student, and external collaborator must request a user account through the [MGHPCC Shared Services (MGHPCC-SS) Account Portal](https://regapp.mss.mghpcc.org/) also known as **"RegApp"**.
 This is a web-based, single point-of-entry to the NERC system that displays a user welcome page.
 The welcome page of the account registration site displays instructions on how to register a General User account on NERC, which are shown in the image below: